kapawlak/temp_lab_host/Courses/6/AL/lab1.md

 :::Figure (noforce|m|R)
 ![A graph showing the trajectory a ball takes in time when no force is applied to it.
 The vertical axis of the graph is distance and the horizontal axis is time.
 The plot appears as a perfectly horizonal line through the initial position of the ball since the position does not change.](imgs/VelAcc/nov_pos.gif "The trajectory of the ball with no force and zero initial velocity")
 :::
 Indeed, when there are no forces acting on a body, there is no acceleration; hence, the body's velocity does not change.
 Since the ball started at rest, e.g. $v(0\text{s})= 0\text{ m/s}$, it *stayed* at rest[fn] You might recognize this as Newton's 1st Law — the law of inertia![/fn].
-Since the ball remains at rest, it's position doesn't change.
+Since the ball remains at rest, its position doesn't change.